TheAgentCompany/TheAgentCompany/workspaces/tasks/sotopia-create-agent/checkpoints.md

 # Checkpoints

-This task has 3 points in total.
-If the final checkpoint passes, then full credit is given regardless of checkpoint 1 & 2.
+This task has 5 points in total.

 ## Checkpoint 1 (1pt)

-Create a new branch in the sotopia repo following the contribution guidelines in the docs.
+Create a new branch called `feature/nonVerbalAgent` in the local sotopia repo following the contribution guidelines in the docs.

 ## Checkpoint 2 (1pt)

-Write python code to create a new agent that can only issue non-verbal communication.
+Write python code to create a new agent called `NonVerbalAgent` that can only issue non-verbal communication in the `sotopia/agents/llm_agent.py` file.

-## Final checkpoint (1pt)

-Pass all the test cases and get the PR merged.
+## Checkpoint 3 (3pt)
+First login the gitlab with the following username and password:
+username: root@local
+password: JobBench

+Commit the change to the gitlab

+Merge request